 Airport food is notoriously bad (albeit a step above the gruel they serve on airplanes), but there are definitely some exceptions to this rule.
 Select airport eateries offer genuine gourmet cuisine, from locally inspired classics to luxurious dishes.
 Stranded in JFK?
 Skip the KFC Express and head to La Vie, a French cafe that serves sophisticated fare like sauteed prawns Provencal and sole meuniere.
 There's a popular Legal Sea Foods restaurant at Boston Logan Airport where travelers can get the same fresh fruits de la mer as those served downtown.

-On the international front, celebrity chef Gordon Ramsay recently set up shop in at London's Heathrow Airport with a Michelin-starred restaurant cleverly called Plane Food.
-Travelers in a hurry can pick up a Plane Food "picnic" in a portable shoulder bag and bring their gourmet meal on the plane (warning: may cause jealous seatmates).
+On the international front, celebrity chef Gordon Ramsay has set up shop in at London's Heathrow Airport with a restaurant cleverly called Plane Food.
+Travelers in a hurry can pick up a Plane Food "picnic" and bring their gourmet meal on the plane (warning: may cause jealous seatmates).

-With their hodgepodge of interesting characters from every corner of the globe rushing about, airports are the perfect places to conduct casual anthropological research.
+With their hodgepodge of interesting characters from every corner of the globe rushing about, airports are the perfect places for people watching.
 You're in a public place, so there's nothing wrong with eavesdropping on a loud conversation or taking a second look at the 20-something anarchist with tear-drop tattoos on his face.
-Share the interesting things you see and hear on Facebook or Twitter (we'd love to read about them).
+Share the interesting things you see and hear on Facebook, Twitter or Instagram (we'd love to read about them).

 --written by Caroline Costello